Methamphetamine Addiction

 Meth Detox and Withdrawal Management

-Meth detox may take a few days up to several weeks as you navigate meth withdrawal symptoms like nausea, fatigue, anxiety, depression, and sweating.
+Meth detox may take from a few days to several weeks as you navigate withdrawal symptoms such as nausea, fatigue, anxiety, depression, and sweating.
 Medication-assisted treatment may be available to alleviate symptoms and help you focus on recovery during the withdrawal timeline.

 Frequently Asked Questions